Romulo-Moraes/Assembly-Toolkit/README.md

 ## Repository structure
-The contents of this repository are divided into topics about the Assembly language, every topic has a number and a name on the source tree.
-There are description of each topic below, every description has its own button that redirects you to its contents.
+The contents of this repository are organized by topics related to Assembly language.
+Each topic is identified by a number and a name in the source tree.
+Below each topic, you will find descriptions, each accompanied by a button that redirects you to its content.

 ## Opcodes
 In the opcode section, we discuss the smallest unit of a computer program, which, when combined with other units, forms a complete program that can be executed directly by the CPU of our computer.